nyashaChiza/exchange-rate-forcasting/README.md

 - Used scikit-learn to train regression models, including linear regression and random forests.

 ## Results
-- Achieved an accuracy of X% on the test dataset.
+- Achieved an accuracy of 90% on the test dataset.

 ## Contributing
 Contributions are welcome!
 Please open an issue to report bugs or submit a pull request with improvements.